 Augusta is a medium-sized city located in the state of Maine.
-With a population of 18,471 people and five constituent neighborhoods, Augusta is the ninth largest community in Maine.
+With a population of 18,968 people and five constituent neighborhoods, Augusta is the 12th largest community in Maine.

 The people who call Augusta home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Augusta residents report their race to be White, followed by Native American.
-Important ancestries of people in Augusta include English, Irish, French Canadian, and German.
+The greatest number of Augusta residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Augusta include French, Irish, English, German, and French Canadian.

 The most common language spoken in Augusta is English.
 Other important languages spoken here include French and Spanish.